benjGam/Response-Normalizer/README.md

 ### Messages

-You can obviously personnalize format of builded messages.
+You can obviously personalize format of builded messages.

 `main.ts`